History of Vietnam: French conquest of Vietnam (1858–1887)

 A few years later, French troops landed in Northern Vietnam (which they called Tonkin) and captured Hà Nội twice in 1873 and 1882.
 The French managed to keep their grip on Tonkin although, twice, their top commanders Francis Garnier and Henri Rivière, were ambushed and killed fighting pirates of the Black Flag Army hired by the mandarins.
 The Nguyễn dynasty surrendered to France via the Treaty of Huế (1883), marking the colonial era (1883–1954) in the history of Vietnam.
 France assumed control over the whole of Vietnam after the Tonkin Campaign (1883–1886).
 French Indochina was formed in October 1887 from Annam (Trung Kỳ, central Vietnam), Tonkin (Bắc Kỳ, northern Vietnam) and Cochinchina (Nam Kỳ, southern Vietnam), with Cambodia and Laos added in 1893.
 Within French Indochina, Cochinchina had the status of a colony, Annam and Tonkin were nominally two French protectorates where the Nguyễn dynasty still de jure ruled.

-French army defeating China (ally of Vietnam) in Bắc Ninh, March 1884.

-French officers and Tonkinese riflemen, 1884.

 Flag of the Vietnamese Nguyễn dynasty during French rule, 1920–45.

 After the Vietnamese Nguyễn dynasty lost Gia Định, the island of Poulo Condor, and three southern provinces to France with the Treaty of Saigon signed between the Nguyễn dynasty, Spain, and France in 1862, many resistance movements in the south refused to recognize the treaty and continued to fight the French, some led by former court officers, such as Trương Định, some by farmers and other rural people, such as Nguyễn Trung Trực, who sank the French gunship L'Esperance using guerilla tactics.
 In the north, most movements were led by former court officers, and fighters were from the rural population.
 Sentiment against the invasion ran deep in the countryside—well over 90 percent of the population—because the French seized and exported most of the rice, creating widespread malnutrition from the 1880s onward.
 And, an ancient tradition existed of repelling all invaders.
 These were two reasons that the vast majority opposed the French invasion.
 However, Vietnam still became two protectorates ruled by France in 1883, confirmed by the Treaty of Huế (1884).